 A student may petition to repeat a course based on a finding that the student’s previous attempt (whether substandard grade, passing grade, or withdrawal) was, at least in part, the result of extenuating circumstances.
 Extenuating circumstances are verified cases of accident, illness or other circumstances beyond the control of the student.

-The petition is filed with an Admissions and Records office and must indicate the extenuating circumstances warranting the repeat along with counselor and/or instructor review, verification and recommendation.
+The petition is filed with an Admissions and Records office and must indicate the extenuating circumstances warranting the repeat.
 When repetition is approved, the previous grade and credit will be disregarded in computing the student’s GPA.
+The petition must have approval from the division dean and recommendation from a counselor and/or instructor.

 Course Repetition Due to Significant Lapse of Time